 The examination should be typed doubled-spaced.
 It is limited to 20 pages of text plus bibliography.
 Bibliography should be prepared in a style of a professional journal in your sub-discipline.

 Students should know that faculty will not be available to discuss essays over the summer.

 Students who hand in late exams will be deemed to have failed the examination.
 Students who face truly exceptional circumstances and find they need to hand in the First Comprehensive Examination late should send a petition well in advance to the Graduate Studies Committee requesting an extension of the date;this petition should be supported by a letter from the Advisor.

 SECOND COMP: Subfield of Specialization (Anth 020)

 The second doctoral comprehensive exam focuses on current issues and central debates that surround the student's research area and that provide theoretical and substantive context for dissertation research.
 The content of the exam is based on a bibliography compiled by each student and approved by her or his advisor at least one month before the exam is taken.
-In agreement with each student's advisor, the third comp is usually fulfilled by one of the three options:
+In agreement with each student's advisor, the second comp is usually fulfilled by one of the three options:

 a.
 A take-home written essay that reviews the literature and scholarship within and outside anthropology relevant to research interests.
 This exam should synthesize a clearly defined segment of the anthropological literature to assist you in constructing a research problem for your dissertation.
 The review should problematize the literature you discuss.
 It should look for contradictions, debates, and different points of view, with the goal of discovering an issue, the resolution of which will address an outstanding question in the discipline of anthropology.
 This literature review should not simply summarize the literature, but should synthesize multiple works, with an eye toward understanding what is not known as well as what is known.